 - Remove from the oven and let them cool on a baking sheet.

 - For immediate use, lower the oven temperature to 400.
 Top with your toppings and bake for 7-9 minutes or until crust is golden brown.
+To freeze, cool completely and then store in a sealed container in the freezer for up to 3 months.

 - From the refrigerator: Preheat oven to 400 degrees.
 Top the crust with your choice of toppings.
 Bake directly on the oven rack for 10-13 minutes, or until golden brown and melty cheese.
 Optional: Brush the crusts with oil and minced garlic to keep them from getting too dry.